Conedy/Conedy/documentation/tutorial.rst

 Randomizing initial conditions and node parameters
 --------------------------------------------------

 Until now all oscillators in our network are identical.
 The following commands change this by picking the initial state randomly from [–0.1, 0.1] for all components.
-Aditionally the parameter ``gaussianRoessler_omega``, which we have not touched yet, is picked randomly from [0.8, 1.2] for each oscillator
+Aditionally the parameter ``gaussianRoessler_omega`` (the oscillator's eigenfrequency), which we have not touched yet, is picked randomly from [0.8, 1.2] for each oscillator

 .. testcode:: TUT

+	N.randomizeStates( nodeTemplate,
+      co.uniform (-0.1,0.1),
+      co.uniform (-0.1,0.1),
-	N.randomizeStates( nodeTemplate, co.uniform (-0.1,0.1), co.uniform (-0.1,0.1), co.uniform (-0.1,0.1) )
+      co.uniform (-0.1,0.1) )
 	N.randomizeParameter( "gaussianRoessler_omega", co.uniform(0.8,1.2) )